MeneTelk0/Breakout/README.md

 # Breakout
-Reincarnation of a classic game in a browser format
+Reincarnation of a classic game in a browser format.